zicmama/duniter-python-api/docs/how_to_use_the_api_get.rst

 .. code-block:: python

   # --------------- GET hardship level for given member's pubkey for writing next block. -----------

-  # Not yet implemented in uCoin : /blockchain/hardship/[pubkey]

   blockchainHardship = ""

   # Get the informations /blockchain/hardship/[pubkey] from the given node :